hortonworks/cloudbreak-docs/docs/customizations.md

 # Customizations

-Cloudbreak deployer during startup tries to figure the underlay infrastructure and sets required environment variables with competent default values, but some cases it isn't enough.
-You can set custom environment variables in your `Profile` file.
+During startup, Cloudbreak deployer tries to determine the underlaying infrastructure and then sets required environment variables with appropriate default values.
+If these environment variables are not sufficient for your use case, you can set additional environment variables in your `Profile` file.
+Refer to the list below for available custom environment variables.

-## Cloudbreak related variables
+## Cloudbreak Variables

     ADDRESS_RESOLVING_TIMEOUT 120000
 DNS lookup timeout for internal service discovery

-    AWS_ACCESS_KEY_ID ""
-Access key of the AWS account

-    AWS_ROLE_NAME cbreak-deployer
-Name of the AWS role for the `cbd aws [generate-rol, show role]` commands

-    AWS_SECRET_ACCESS_KEY ""
-Secret access key of the AWS account

-    AZURE_SUBSCRIPTION_ID
-Azure subscription ID for interactive login in Web UI

-    AZURE_TENANT_ID
-Azure tenant ID for interactive login in Web UI

     CAPTURE_CRON_EXPRESSION
-SmartSense bundle generation time interval in Cron format
+SmartSense bundle generation time interval in cron format

     CBD_CERT_ROOT_PATH "${PWD}/certs"
 Path where deployer stores Cloudbreak certificates